 A lot of managers worried about productivity as employees shifted to a work-from-home situation.
 However, a Stanford University study found that “productivity increase among remote workers is equivalent to an extra day per person per week.
 And remote workers are, on average, less likely to burn out and in many ways more engageable than in-house workers.”

-Whether your company has three, 30 or 300 remote workers, it’s important you know how to manage a remote team.
+Whether your company has three, 30, or 300 remote workers, it’s essential that you know how to manage a remote team.
 When you have a strong grasp on how to effectively manage remote employees, then you establish a strong company culture, attract top talents, and retain the very best from your in-house team to your remote workers.

-You face a whole set of new challenges when you have remote employees and most of the challenges may not be what you’re used to when everyone is in the same office building.
-It’s important you understand that how you usually handle things in the office won’t always translate well with your remote team.
+You face a whole set of new challenges when you have remote employees, and most of them may not be what you’re used to when everyone is in the same office building.
+Hence, you must adapt from how you usually handle things in the office, as it won’t always translate well with your remote team.

 These are the most common challenges you’ll be faced with:

 - limited communication, which often leads to misunderstandings, with management and co-workers